Forex brokers eye U.S. market as Trump vows to deregulate

-NEW YORK Retail currency brokers are considering operating in the United States after a nearly seven-year absence, if President Donald Trump is able to carry through on his pledge to deregulate financial markets.
+NEW YORK, March 2 Retail currency brokers are considering operating in the United States after a nearly seven-year absence, if President Donald Trump is able to carry through on his pledge to deregulate financial markets.

 The prospect of lighter regulations has revived interest in the country among foreign exchange brokers such as UFX and Alpari, which cater to small and individual investors.
 It has also brightened the outlook for an industry that has struggled and lost market share to places with looser regulations in Asia and Europe.